Can I Ship A Car That Is Financed? What To Know & Not To Do

-Shipping a Financed Car inside the United States
+Shipping a Financed Car Inside the United States

 Shipping a financed car within the contiguous United States isn’t likely to give you any issues.
 Most banks or lienholders will allow borrowers to ship their vehicles, especially if you’re a borrower in good standing.
 If you pay your loan amortizations on time, you should be good to go!